 - Pray a decade of the Rosary, asking Mary to share with you the peace of the Holy Spirit, her spouse.

 - Listen to music that takes you away from your routine and lets your thinking-brain rest.

-Stress comes when I start believing I’m in charge of making things happen.
+Stress comes when I start believing I’m in charge of making things happen and in charge of the results.
 That’s a frame of mind that can make it extra hard to reach for my 10-minute list.
 What?
 Give up control?
 Do something fun?
 Thanks, but I think I’ll just stew instead!

 My new list

 Here are a few things on my new 10-minute list: 1.
 Hand-wash that blouse I got the grease stain on.
 2. Dance barefoot to Dancin’ in the Street.
-3. Order a clip-on light for my office.
+3. Spray carpet cleaner on the mystery spill on the stairs.
 4. See how many different shades of blue (or grey) I can notice in the sky outside my window.

 Scroll down and share some things you can put on your list!

 A book by the master at helping you get your time back for things that are important.
 I highly recommend it — it’s made a difference in my life.
 If you purchase the book by clicking on the photo, Virtue Connection may make a small commission at no additional cost to you.